HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 Changes to Sampling and Weighting Strategy Beginning with the 2000 KID

 We use the NIS community hospital universe and strata definitions for the KID.
 We revised some of the NIS hospital universe and strata definitions for 1998 and subsequent data years, and we used these revised definitions beginning with the 2000 KID.
 These changes included:

-- Revising definitions of the strata variables
+- Revising definitions of the strata data elements

 - Excluding rehabilitation hospitals from the hospital universe

 - Changing the calculation of hospital universe discharges for the weights.